Akshay Anand

 Research

-I am broadly interested in Applied Mathematics, Fluid Dynamics, CFD, Bio-inspired Engineering, Fluid-Structure Interactions, Turbulence Modelling, Machine Learning Applied to Fluid Dynamics and Systems Engineering.
+I am broadly interested in Applied Mathematics, Fluid Dynamics, CFD, Bio-inspired Engineering, Fluid-Structure Interactions, Multiphase Flow, Particle-Laden Flow, Turbulence Modelling, Machine Learning Applied to Fluid Dynamics and Systems Engineering.
 Some research are highlighted below.

 Talking and Facemasks: Unveiling the Crucial Factors for Optimal Protection of Large Population